daveliepmann/aws-s3-upload-clj/README.md

 # aws-s3-upload-clj

-A minimal example of batch uploading files to Amazon Web Service's Simple Storage Service (AWS S3) using Clojure.
+A minimal example of batch uploading files directly to Amazon Web Service's Simple Storage Service (AWS S3) using Clojure.

 ## Why?

-Amazon's inability to receive batch file uploads, left unchecked, will inexorably lead to endless re-implementation of the same boilerplate code to manually send a batch of files one by one.
-Plus, authenticating POSTs to AWS can be tricky.
+Amazon's inability to receive batch file uploads direct to S3, left unchecked, will inexorably lead to endless re-implementation of the same boilerplate code to manually send a batch of files one by one.
+Plus, authenticating direct POSTs to AWS can be tricky.

 ## Usage